alakovic1/SpotBugs/README.md

 ## Contributing to SpotBugs

-To contribute to Payment server, follow these steps:

 1. Clone this repository (or fork and clone)
 2. Create a new branch: `git checkout -b <branch_name>`.
 3. Make your changes and commit them: `git commit -m '<commit_message>'`